datacarpentry/image-processing/_episodes/08-connected-components.md

 keypoints:
 - "We can use `skimage.measure.label` to find and label connected objects in an image."
 - "We can use `skimage.measure.regionprops` to measure properties of labeled objects."
+- "We can use `skimage.morphology.remove_small_objects` to mask small objects and remove artifacts from an image."
 - "We can display the labeled image to view the objects colored by label."
 ---

 ## Objects

-In the [thresholding episode]({{ page.root }}/07-thresholding) we have covered dividing an image in foreground and background pixels.
+In the [thresholding episode]({{ page.root }}/07-thresholding) we have covered dividing an image into foreground and background pixels.
 In the junk example image, we considered the colored shapes as foreground _objects_ on a white background.